 Intent to Co-op

-Once a student attends a co-op orientation session, he/she confirms their interest in participating in co-op by completing an “Intent to Co-op” document that outlines the academic responsibilities and expectations of the program.
-The filing of this form with the co-op coordinator does not constitute acceptance into the co-op program; students are admitted into the program upon the approval of the department chair/academic advisor and co-op coordinator.
+A student confirms their interest in participating in co-op by completing an “Intent to Co-op” document that outlines the academic responsibilities and expectations of the program.
+The submission of this form does not constitute acceptance into the co-op program; students are admitted into the program upon the approval of the department chair/academic advisor and co-op coordinator.

 Professional Co-op Agreement

 Once an offer of co-op employment has been extended by an organization and accepted by a UMass Lowell student, all of the co-op partners, including the University, enter into an agreement that outlines the expectations and responsibilities for all parties.
 It is the co-op student’s responsibility to initiate the completion of the co-op agreement on CareerLINK.
 The co-op agreement forms have several required parts and all must be on file with the Career and Co-op Center prior to the start of student employment.

 A key component in any co-op experience is the development of learning objectives.
 The co-op student, in consultation with their supervisor, identifies achievable performance objectives early in the co-op period and submits this information to their co-op coordinator.
 The employer and student monitor these goals throughout the employment term.
 Following are forms to facilitate and develop learning objectives.

 At the conclusion of each co-op work experience, an evaluation of the student is completed by the employer.
 Many employers also offer their co-op student an opportunity to present the specific projects and outcomes of their co-op employment to members of their work team or managers.